Reisaan Health

 Nutrition

-Nutrition comes first.
-Dr. Roshani starts by adding what is missing - often enough protein - so hunger settles and the carbohydrate conversation becomes easier.
-Patients learn what their own meals do to glucose, not a diet chart.
+Start by adding what is missing - often enough protein - so hunger settles and the carbohydrate conversation becomes easier.

 02